Just the Facts

 Risk management guidelines are set by each chapter's local and/or national board and must adhere to Central Michigan University's alcohol policy.
 We highly encourage your student to ask about the risk management guidelines of each sorority or fraternity.

 Fraternity and sorority houses offer a "home away from home."
 Living within a chapter house furthers student growth and development and provides much of the comfort and support of a family environment.
-The costs of room and board in fraternity and sorority houses are competitive with - if not below - university rates.
+The costs of food and housing in fraternity and sorority houses are competitive with - if not below - university rates.
 Each chapter will be able to provide your student with specific financial information during recruitment or whenever they happen to visit.

 When your student joins a chapter, they will participate in a period of orientation to learn about the history and values of the organization and the University, as well as attend weekly business meetings (also referred to as "chapter meetings").
 Hazing is opposed by all fraternities and sororities on the university campus and is not tolerated!
 Your student should never be asked to do anything they do not want to do.
 If you believe your student is being hazed, please contact the Greek Advisor at 989-774-3016 or the Anti-Hazing Hotline at 1-888-NOT-Haze (1-888-668-4293).
 For more information on hazing, please visit StopHazing.org